cmsc330fall24/fall2024/discussions/d5_nfa_dfa/README.md

    - Compare your DFA with the person next to you
      - Are they the same?

+Refer to [Piazza @421](https://piazza.com/class/lzthtu8sxwsmm/post/421) for the work/solutions for NFA -> DFA problems.

 ## Resources & Additional Readings

 - [Fall 2023 Discussion - NFA and DFA](https://github.com/cmsc330fall23/cmsc330fall23/tree/main/discussions/d3_nfa_dfa)